 Racechange: ‘the term is meant to suggest the traversing of race boundaries, racial imitation or impersonation, cross-racial mimicry or mutability, white posing as black or black passing as white, pan-racial mutuality’.
 (Racechanges: White Skin, Black Face in American Culture, Susan Gubar, 1997)

-I get a bit confused at the apparent inconsisency of outrage.
-I recall no fuss when Jessica Alba (Mexican—French—Danish descent) played a Dayak girl in The Sleeping Dictionary; so why the outrage when Angelina Jolie (Czech—American—French—Haudenosaunee descent) played Mariane Pearl?
+I do get a bit confused at the apparent inconsisency of outrage.
+I recall no fuss when Jessica Alba (Mexican—French—Danish descent) played a Dayak girl in The Sleeping Dictionary or when Gemma Arterton got browned-up for Prince of Persia; so why the outrage when Angelina Jolie (Czech—American—French—Haudenosaunee descent) played Mariane Pearl?

-Not all the actresses here are ‘white’ – there will be at least one example of an Indian actress playing a Chinese character – but they generally portraying an ethnicity which has a darker skin tone than their own.
+Not all the actresses here are ‘white’ – besides Halle Berry playing a white character in Cloud Atlas there are examples of Asian actresses playing Latino and Chinese characters.
+But generally the actresses are portraying an ethnicity which has a darker skin tone than their own.
 In the event of either Thandie Newton or Halle Berry being cast as a Zulu or Masai woman, that character would fit into this section.

 One example of the shifting sands of opinion in this controversial area is that, quite possibly, one or more of the white actresses featured here playing a black role might in the past have found themselves open to accusations of passing.